199911/hls-video-sharing/PITCHME.md

 Note:

+- Can use different coding in upstream and downstream
+    - Stream server need to transcode if different coding is used
-We can use any encoding between recorder and stream server, as long as your stream server support it We focus on the section of Stream servers and Clients
+- We focus on the section of Stream servers and Clients

 ---